-Yannick Nézet-Séguin became Music Director of The Philadelphia Orchestra at the start of the 2012/13 season and has been Music Director of the Rotterdam Philharmonic Orchestra.
+Yannick Nézet-Séguin is Music Director of The Philadelphia Orchestra and Rotterdam Philharmonic Orchestra.
 He has conducted all the major ensembles in his native Canada and has been Artistic Director and Principal Conductor of the Orchestre Métropolitain (Montreal) since 2000.
 He continues to enjoy a close collaboration with the London Philharmonic Orchestra, of which he was Principal Guest Conductor 2008-14.

-Recent and forthcoming additions to Mr Nézet-Séguin’s extensive discography include the complete Schumann symphonies and Cosi fan tutte with the Chamber Orchestra of Europe, The Rite of Spring with The Philadelphia Orchestra, a Tchaikovsky disc with the Rotterdam Philharmonic, all for Deutsche Grammophon.
-With the Rotterdam Philharmonic, he has made recordings for EMI Classics and BIS Records.
-He also continues to enjoy a fruitful recording relationship with the London Philharmonic Orchestra and Choir for the LPO label and with the Orchestre Métropolitain for ATMA Classique.
+Recent additions to Mr Nézet-Séguin’s extensive discography include the complete Schumann symphonies and Cosi fan tutte with the Chamber Orchestra of Europe, The Rite of Spring with The Philadelphia Orchestra and a Tchaikovsky disc with the Rotterdam Philharmonic, all for Deutsche Grammophon.
+He also continues to enjoy a fruitful recording relationship with the London Philharmonic for its own label and with the Orchestre Métropolitain for ATMA Classique.

 A native of Montreal, Mr Nézet-Séguin studied piano, conducting, composition, and chamber music at the Conservatoire de musique du Québec in Montreal and choral conducting at the Westminster Choir College in Princeton, New Jersey before going on to study with renowned conductors, most notably the Italian maestro Carlo Maria Giulini.
-His honours include a prestigious Royal Philharmonic Society Award; Canada’s highly coveted National Arts Centre Award and the Prix Denise-Pelletier, the highest distinction for the arts in Quebec, awarded by the Quebec government.
-In 2011, he received an honorary doctorate from the University of Quebec in Montreal (2011) and Curtis Institute in Philadelphia (2014).
+His honours include a prestigious Royal Philharmonic Society Award; Canada’s National Arts Centre Award and the Prix Denise-Pelletier, the highest distinction for the arts in Quebec awarded by the Quebec government.
+He has honorary doctorates from the University of Quebec in Montreal (2011) and Curtis Institute in Philadelphia (2014).
 He was appointed a Companion of the Order of Canada in 2012.